 Methods of assessment and recording include on-going observation within class and evaluation of IEP and lesson objectives which are in turn transferred to B squared assessment on the network.
-Samples of work or photographic evidence is included in pupils' RoAs, Learning Journals, Work Files or accreditation files.
+Samples of work or photographic evidence is included in Evidence for Learning.
 Reporting to parents takes place via annual reports and the person centred annual review process and where appropriate, through the home-school diary.